voxel-wiki/voxel-wiki.github.io/content/_index.md

 link = "/wiki/rendering"

 [[extra.list]]
-title = "Data Structures"
+title = "Data Management"
-content = "There are many ways to <a href='wiki/datastructures/'>store</a>, <a href='wiki/serialization/'>serialize</a> and <a href='wiki/compression/'>compress</a> voxels, all have their pros and cons, but <a href='wiki/datastructures/'>which one should you use</a>?" link = "/wiki/datastructures"
+content = "There are many ways to <a href='wiki/datastructures/'>structure</a>, <a href='wiki/serialization/'>serialize</a> and <a href='wiki/compression/'>compress</a> voxels, all with their own pros and cons..."
+#link = "/wiki/datastructures"

 [[extra.list]]
-title = "Physics"
+title = "Interactivity"
 content = "Want to make voxels interact with each other or have entities roaming around?
-Then you'll have to deal with <a href='wiki/physics/'>physics</a>." link = "/wiki/physics"
+Then you'll have to deal with <a href='wiki/physics/'>physics</a>..."
+#link = "/wiki/interactivity"

 [[extra.list]]
-title = "Procedural Generation" content = "Creating worlds from nothing, the art of <a href='wiki/procgen/'>procedural generation</a>..." link = "/wiki/procgen"
+title = "Procedural Generation" content = "Creating worlds from nothing but math, the art of <a href='wiki/procgen/'>procedural generation</a>..." link = "/wiki/procgen"

 [[extra.list]]
 title = "Engines"
 content = "Don't want to start entirely from scratch?
 Fear not!
-There are many <a href='wiki/engines/'>Game Engines</a> you can use as a basis for your project..." link = "/wiki/engines"
+There are various <a href='wiki/engines/'>Game Engines</a> you can use as a basis for your project..." link = "/wiki/engines"

 [[extra.list]]